kfritzsc/pluq/README.md

     python3 setup.py install
 ```

-If you would like to use `pluq` to run PACSY database queries you will need to have `MySQLdb` or `mysqlclient` installed.
-If you have installed Python 2.7+, you will need the package `MySQLdb`.
-If you have Python 3.5+ installed you will need to the package `mysqlclient`.
+If you would like to run `piqc` or use `pluq` to make PACSY database
+queries, etc. you will also  need to have the python package  `MySQLdb` or
+`mysqlclient` installed.
+If you have installed Python 2.7, you will need
+`MySQLdb`.
+If you have Python 3.4+ installed you will need to the package
+`mysqlclient`.

 ## References